Saint Hilary of Poitiers, Bishop and Doctor

-Optional Memorial; Liturgical Color: White or Green
+Liturgical Color: White

 Today’s saint was born a pagan, to pagans, in a pagan city.
 But his broad and deep education brought him into contact with Holy Scripture, where he found the truth he did not know he was seeking.
 He became a Catholic through reading.
 He was to then spend his adult life defending Catholic truth with his pen.
 The convert converted others and preserved the orthodoxy of the Nicene Creed against the Arian heresy.
-St. Athanasius called St. Hilary a “trumpet” of orthodoxy against theological error.
+Saint Athanasius called St. Hilary a “trumpet” of orthodoxy against theological error.

-St. Hilary spent the better part of his adult life studying, writing, speaking and arguing to ensure that the Nicene Creed was understood and adhered to throughout the Church.
+St. Hilary spent the better part of his adult life studying, writing, speaking, and arguing to ensure that the Nicene Creed was understood and adhered to throughout the Church.
 He was even sent into exile by the Emperor for not conforming his views to Arian teachings.
-But he used his time in exile to read and write extensively, eventually becoming such a thorn in the side to the Emperor that he restored St. Hilary to his diocese.
-St. Hilary went on to attend various synods of bishops in an effort to maintain the truth of the Nicene Creed against determined opposition at the highest levels.
+But he used his time in exile to read and write extensively, eventually becoming such a thorn in the side of the Emperor that he restored St. Hilary to his diocese.
+Saint Hilary went on to attend various synods of bishops in an effort to maintain the truth of the Nicene Creed against determined opposition at the highest levels.

 The life of St. Hilary proves that good theology matters.
 Bad theology easily leads to bad worship, bad morality, and the decline of true Christian community.
 To disrupt or correct bad theology is to disrupt or correct bad community.
 And it is sometimes the obligation of the Church to break up false ideas of the church, of marriage, of family, of government, etc… When certain things are built up, their opposites inevitably are broken up.
-St. Hilary knew all of this.
+Saint Hilary knew all of this.
 He knew that bad theology was not just bad in and of itself but that it also had negative repercussions in the lived reality of the Church.
-When St. Hilary defended theological truth he defended many other truths too.
+When St. Hilary defended theological truth, he defended many other truths too.